AU-BCE-EE/course-modelling-2025/docs/script_module_batch.md

     * For running completed scripts
     * Enter e.g., `python3 somescript.py`
     * Common for established code and automated tasks (especially on Linux)
-    * Less useful for this course but useful once a project is finished
+    * Probably not used much in this course but useful once a project is finished